xy-241/CS-Notes/content/Tools/Datadog/Datadog RUM.md

 2. Append the codes we obtained from [[#Datadog Dashboard]] inside the root `.tsc` file, usually it is named as `App.tsx`, so the Datadog can monitor every page of the frontend

 ### Integration with Datadog APM

+>[!attention]
+>We need to have [[Datadog APM]] enabled for the backend before we can integrate it with Datadog RUM!

-We simply add in `allowedTracingUrls` with your backend base url
+- We simply add in `allowedTracingUrls` with your backend base url
 ```typescript {9-11}
 import { datadogRum } from '@datadog/browser-rum';